-Early Life and the Iran-Iraq War 3

-,

-Promotion as Chief of Staff of Iran's Armed Forces
+Early Life and the Iran-Iraq War .3 Reorganization, Positioning, and Firouzabadi's Shadow ٠- Promotion as Chief of Staff of Iran's Armed Forces .
+7 Conclusion ٥.

-Conclusion 9

 Major General Mohammad Hossein Bagheri

 Major General Mohammad Hossein Bagheri is the chief of staff of Iran's Armed Forces.
 The chief of staff is considered the highest ranking military officer in the Islamic Republic and is responsible for the coordination and supervision of Iran's regular army (Artesh) and the Islamic Revolutionary Guard Corps (IRGC).
 Bagheri ascended to this post through a storied family military history and quiet competence.
 His arrival at the helm of the Armed Forces General Staff (AFGS) also bolstered the IRGC's role in Iran's national command structure.